QuantEcon/lecture-python.myst/lectures/two_auctions.md

-A proof for this assertion is available  at this Wikepedia page about Vicker auctions (https://en.wikipedia.org/wiki/Vickrey_auction)
+A proof for this assertion is available  at the [Wikepedia
+        page(https://en.wikipedia.org/wiki/Vickrey_auction)] about Vickery auctions

 +++